1 Buckingham Palace

 With its 18th-century architecture, the palace is truly amazing and its grandeur attracts tourists every year.

-This is for sure one of the most beautiful destinations in London, the mix between the architecture of the palace with the beautiful parks around it and a cultural experience when seeing the notification of the change of the royal guard is something unforgettable.
+This is for sure one of the most beautiful destinations in London, the mix of the architecture of the palace with the beautiful parks around it and a cultural experience when seeing the notification of the change of the royal guard is something unforgettable.

 The royal family has lived there since 1971, and would you also like to live in such a palace?